asoltys/OT-Contracts/README.md

 ###How to use sample data

-Copy the contents of the /sample-data directory into your ~/.ot directory.
+Copy the contents of the /sample-data directory into your ~/.ot directory and then launch Open Transactions.

 ###Smart Contracts